dotnet/docs/docs/ai/how-to/work-with-local-models.md

 ---
-title: "Work with local models"
+title: "Use Custom and Local AI Models with the Semantic Kernel SDK for .NET"
-description: "Demonstrates how to use custom or local models with the Semantic Kernel SDK for .NET."
+description: "Learn how to use custom or local models for text generation and chat completions in Semantic Kernel SDK for .NET."
 author: haywoodsloan
 ms.topic: how-to
 ms.date: 04/11/2024

-#customer intent: As a .NET developer, I want use custom or local AI models with the Semantic Kernel SDK so that I can use any model available to me.
+#customer intent: As a .NET developer, I want to use custom or local AI models with the Semantic Kernel SDK so that I can perform text generation and chat completions using any model available to me.

 ---

-# Work with local models
+# Use Custom and Local AI Models with the Semantic Kernel SDK

-This article demonstrates how to integrate a local or custom model into the [Semantic Kernel SDK](/semantic-kernel/overview).
+This article demonstrates how to integrate custom and local models into the [Semantic Kernel SDK](/semantic-kernel/overview) and use them for text generation and chat completions.

-Integrating a custom model enables the Semantic Kernel SDK to utilize any model you have available, regardless of where or how you access it.
+You can adapt the steps to use them with any model that you can access, regardless of where or how you access it.
+For example, you can integrate the [codellama](https://ollama.com/library/codellama) model with the Semantic Kernel SDK to enable code generation and discussion.

 ## Prerequisites

 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 * [.NET SDK](https://dotnet.microsoft.com/download/visual-studio-sdks)
 * [`Microsoft.SemanticKernel` NuGet package](https://www.nuget.org/packages/Microsoft.SemanticKernel)
-* Deploy your model, it should be accessible to your .NET application
+* A custom or local model, deployed and accessible to your .NET application

 ## Implement text generation using a local model

-The following section shows how to integrate your model with the Semantic Kernel SDK and use it for text generation.
+The following section shows how you can integrate your model with the Semantic Kernel SDK and then use it to generate text completions.

 1. Create a service class that implements the `ITextGenerationService` interface.
 For example: